Prosecco wine: top picks for 2025

 Cava is a Spanish sparkling wine, made mainly in Catalonia with local grapes like Macabeo and Parellada.
 Compared to Prosecco, Cava is often drier, earthier and more structured.

 The last point to clear up is the common confusion between Brut vs Prosecco.
 Brut isn’t a type of wine: it’s a dryness level, meaning the wine has less than 12 g/L of sugar.
-Prosecco can be Brut, but it also comes in other styles like Extra Dry, Extra Brut, and Dry.
+Prosecco can be Brut, but it also comes in other styles like Extra Dry, Extra Brut and Dry.

 Next, we’ll introduce a comparison table of these wines to help you explore beyond the basics.

-Champagne
+Champagne vs Prosecco

 (Pinot Noir, Chardonnay)

-Champagne PR 19/90 – Henri Giraud, 1990 Rich, complex, aged with brioche and toasted notes.
+Champagne PR 19/90 – Henri Giraud, 1990 – France Champagne has a more complex, creamy or bready flavor than Prosecco with layered tasting notes.

-Cava
+Cava vs Prosecco

 (Macabeo, Xarel-lo, Parellada)

-Asti Spumante
+Asti Spumante vs Prosecco

 (100% Moscato)

-Franciacorta
+Franciacorta vs Prosecco

 (Chardonnay)

-1. Store in a dark place at around 50–55°F, bottle standing up.
+1. Store it in a dark place at around 50–55°F (10-12°C) with the bottle standing up.

-2. Serve well chilled, ideally between 38–45°F depending on the style.
+2. Serve it well chilled, ideally between 38–45°F (3-7°C) depending on the style.

 3. Do not decant!
 This would cause a loss of effervescence.

 Forget the old cliché that Prosecco only pairs with aperitivo snacks.
-To get the most from this wine, you need to match its acidity, body, and sugar level to the dish.
+To get the most from this wine, you need to match its acidity, body and sugar level to the dish.

 This guide breaks it down with practical examples of Prosecco food pairing.
 No fluff, just matches that work!